didx-xyz/aries-cloudapi-python/docs/src/Governance as Code.md

 ### Holders

-Similar to Verifiers, Tenants for Holders are created within the Trust Ecosystem's multitenant ACA-Py agent.
-Follow these steps to create new Holders for your trust ecosystem:
+Holders are regular tenants without any additional privileges in the Trust Ecosystem.
+They are created in the same way, without any `roles` in the create request

 1. Access the API through [Multitenant-Admin](http://cloudapi.127.0.0.1.nip.io/tenant-admin/docs)
 2. Authenticate using `tenant-admin.`+`APIKEY` role
-3. Generate a new tenant with a `POST` to the API endpoint `/tenant-admin/v1/admin/tenants/` using the request body
-4. in the example below
+3. Generate a new tenant with a `POST` to the API endpoint `/tenant-admin/v1/admin/tenants/` using the request body in the example below

    ```json
    {